• About

 Davis, Trevor

-Trevor Davis was President of the Juneau Men's Igloo in 1963.
+Trevor Davis served as President of the Pioneers of Alaska Juneau Men’s Igloo No. 6 in 1963.

 Davis, Trevor P. Montgomery